nebulaOW/nebulaOW.github.io/_posts/2021-01-16-HintOrbMod.md

 I suggest placing all orbs you will need *BEFORE* fine-tuning their size/position because the numbering changes during orb creation.
 Otherwise, you may have to reposition the orbs!

-## STEP TWO: INSTALLATION / SYNCHRONIZATION / MARKING CHECKPOINTS
+## Step Two: Installation / Synchronization / Marking Checkpoints
 IN THE KNEAT TEMPLATE:
 1. Copy and paste the contents of [Hints & Force Orb Order Mod](#hints--force-orb-order-mod) into your live map and reload.